 It usually takes about an hour.

-The most time- and cost-efficient method is to run the camera from the very back of the home to the point where the sewer line ties into the street.
+The most time and cost efficient method is to run the camera from the very back of the home to the point where the sewer line ties into the street.

 What do you do with the results?